La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Other conjunctions also make sense:

 > **mi nelci ro tu voi xajmi ja melbi prenu**
-> _I likes all of funny or handsome (or both) persons._
+> _I like all persons who are funny or handsome (or both)._

 <!-- -->

 > **mi nelci ro tu voi xajmi jo nai melbi prenu**
-> _I likes all of either funny or beautiful persons._
+> _I like all persons who are either funny or beautiful._

-this might be explained if, for example, I find the qualities of humor and good looks incompatible, i.e. a mixture of the two would be just too much.
+This might be explained if, for example, I find the qualities of humor and good looks incompatible, i.e., a mixture of the two would be just too much.

 > **mi nelci ro tu voi xajmi ju melbi nanmu**
-> _I likes all of funny (whether or not beautiful) persons._
+> _I like all persons who are funny (whether or not beautiful)._

-And once again we shouldn't forget the difference between connecting nouns and connecting parts of compound verbs:
+And once again, we shouldn't forget the difference between connecting nouns and connecting parts of compound verbs:

 > **mi ba vitke le pa pendo .e le pa speni**
 > _I will visit a friend and a spouse._